 Married couples of all genders may be entitled to Social Security spousal or survivors’ benefits as of November 2021, thanks to a new ruling.
 But couples have an obligation to report marriage, divorce or any other changes in status to the Social Security Administration.

 Social security beneficiaries have 10 days after the end of the month in which the change took place to report that change or else risk losing benefits, according to the Social Security Administration.

 Penalties and Ramifications for Failing to Report Changes to Social Security

-If you fail to report a change in marital status and you collect SS benefits, you could face a penalty and would have to pay back any overpayments.
+If you fail to report a change in marital status and collect SS benefits, you could face a penalty and have to pay back any overpayments.
 Or, you could miss out on additional payments you were due.

 Further, if you fail to report a change within the time frame allotted, SSI, disability or retirement benefits could be halted, or the SSA could impose a sanction against payments.
 Sanctions stop benefits for six months for a first offense and 12 and 24 months for subsequent offenses.

-The SSA will verify your marriage through a marriage certificate, certified public record of marriage, a certified statement of a religious record of marriage or a foreign record of your marriage if married overseas.
+The SSA will verify your marriage through a marriage certificate, certified public record of marriage, a certified statement of a religious record of marriage, or a foreign record of your marriage if married overseas.

 How Will Your Social Security Benefits Change After Marriage?

 In many cases, there won’t be any change to your Social Security benefits after a marriage or divorce.
 If you are collecting your own disability benefits, you will continue to do so in the same amount.
 If you are receiving spousal benefits and get divorced, you will continue to receive those benefits if you are over the age of 62, unless you were married for fewer than 10 years.